Silinder Pardesi: Career

-In 1994 Silinder Pardesi decided to move onto pastures new and pursue his solo career.
-Since embarking on his solo career, Silinder Pardesi has released seventeen highly acclaimed solo albums and one greatest hits album.
+In 1994 Silinder Pardesi left the band and pursued his solo career.
+Since starting his solo career, Silinder Pardesi has released seventeen solo albums and one greatest hits album.
 In addition to recording solo Bhangra albums, Silinder Pardesi recorded the albums Bollywood Seduction 1 and Bollywood Seduction 2 as tribute albums for his childhood musical idol Mohammed Rafi.
-In 1995 Silinder Pardesi received a Gold Disc award at the UK Asian Pop and Dance Awards, Birmingham, England in recognition of outstanding sales for the album Bollywood Seduction 1.
+In 1995 Silinder Pardesi received a Gold Disc award at the UK Asian Pop and Dance Awards, Birmingham, England in recognition of sales for the album Bollywood Seduction 1.
 Following the success of the Bollywood Seduction series, in 2006 Silinder Pardesi performed with The City of Birmingham Symphony Orchestra (CBSO) 60-piece orchestra in 'A Tribute to Mohammed Rafi' concert at the Symphony Hall, Birmingham, West Midlands, England.

 Silinder Pardesi's solo albums have included music production and collaborations with many artists including Sukshinder Shinda, Kam Frantic, Dr Zeus, and Tarli Digital.

 Silinder Pardesi has performed around the world and enjoyed the excitement of playing to crowds of various nationalities and races around the world.
-On 9 September 1997, the city of Moscow celebrated its 850th anniversary in the 'Red Square' with an estimated audience of 500,000 people.
-Silinder Pardesi represented Asian music with a live performance alongside other famous artists such as the legendary Luciano Pavarotti.
+On 9 September 1997, the city of Moscow celebrated its 850th anniversary in the Red Square with an estimated audience of 500,000 people.
+Silinder Pardesi represented Asian music with a live performance alongside other artists such as Luciano Pavarotti.

-Music from Silinder Pardesi's albums has received air play on a number of UK Radio Stations including the BBC Asian Network, and Television broadcasts including: 'The Clothes Show', 'Motormouth', 'DEF II' and even used as the title music to BBC's 'Ipso Facto'.
+Music from Silinder Pardesi's albums has aired on a number of UK Radio Stations including the BBC Asian Network, and Television broadcasts including: 'The Clothes Show', 'Motormouth', 'DEF II' and was used as the title music to BBC's 'Ipso Facto'.
 Together with his live band Silinder Pardesi has recorded live sessions for BBC's "Network East" and "What's that Noise".
 Silinder Pardesi's album covers have also been featured in many films including the British comedy 'Bend It Like Beckham', directed by Gurinder Chadha and starred Keira Knightley.

-In 2006 Silinder Pardesi was head hunted to join one India's top Bollywood record companies Tips Music (India) to produce his future albums and videos.
-The blockbuster album 'Hey Soniye' had its first video single feature the world famous Bollywood actress Neeru Bajwa, Rishi Rich, Juggy D and Veronica Mehta.
+In 2006 Silinder Pardesi joined one of India's top Bollywood record companies Tips Music (India) to produce his future albums and videos.
+The album 'Hey Soniye' had its first video single feature the world famous Bollywood actress Neeru Bajwa, Rishi Rich, Juggy D and Veronica Mehta.
 The album's title tracks 'Hey Soniye' and 'Mahi Vey' were produced by Rishi Rich.

 In December 2011 after two years in the making, Silinder Pardesi released a Sikh religious Shabad Gurbani album entitled 'Ek Onkar' (God is One).